 A two-acre oasis of greenery in Islington, north London.

-Under an agreement with Islington Council which owns the land, the volunteer-run Charity – Olden Community Garden – maintains the Garden, with the object to promote a community garden for the benefit of people living or working in the London Borough of Islington.
+Under an agreement with Islington Council which owns the land, the volunteer-run Charity – Olden Community Garden – maintains the garden area, with the object to promote a community garden for the benefit of people living or working in the London Borough of Islington.
 Olden Garden gives local people opportunities for education and recreation, with the aim of increasing involvement in the community and reducing isolation.

 A self-sustaining garden